bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StrandType_3LKqUANgv49RHlqIkKEDH9/Documentation.md

-To identify the method to strand.
+Specifies the method to strand.